Explore the world of theatre and performance, and specialise in the areas of acting, production, lighting, stage management or design.

 - Showcase your creative work through theatre festivals and competitions.
 Our students have had their writing published and won local and national theatre awards, such as the Robin Helpmann Award, and Perth Fringe Festival and Blue Room awards.
 They have acted in movies, television and theatre, are writing for Black Swan and starring for the Sydney Theatre Company.

-- Study two majors in 3 years and graduate with 2 specialisations, further enhancing your career prospects.
-Or combine your Theatre and Drama course with a degree in Law and use your performance and oral skills to win legal cases.
+- Combine your degree with a minor in Radio and Creative Writing or study two majors in 3 years and graduate with two or three specialisations, further enhancing your career prospects.
+You can also combine your Theatre and Drama course with a degree in Law and use your performance and oral skills to win legal cases.

 What you’ll learn